jump-dev/JuMP.jl/docs/src/manual/models.md

 in mode AUTOMATIC
 with model cache MOIU.UniversalFallback{MOIU.Model{Float64}}
   fallback for MOIU.Model{Float64}
-with optimizer A HiGHS model
+with optimizer A HiGHS model with 0 columns and 0 rows.
 ```

 ### Unsafe backend